 Drubrovnik - Pearl of the Adriatic

 It is not hard to see why Dubrovnik is Croatia's most popular destination for tourists, with the beauty and charm of the fortified and walled old town waiting to be explored.
-Around every corner you are faced by stunning architecture of churches, public buildings and the green shuttered stone house, seemingly untouched by the 21st century.
+Around every corner you are faced by stunning architecture of churches, public buildings and the green shuttered stone houses, seemingly untouched by the 21st century.

-Now a Unesco world heritage site and Croatia's most up-market destination, it was once the capital of the wealthy sea-faring Republic of Ragusa (1358-1808).
+Now a Unesco World Heritage site and Croatia's most up-market destination, it was once the capital of the wealthy sea-faring Republic of Ragusa (1358-1808).
 During its Golden Age in the 16th century, it had one of the largest merchant naval fleets in the world, with consulates in more than 50 foreign ports.
 Brave sailors, hard-bargaining merchants and shrewd diplomats, the people of Dubrovnik became extremely rich, leading sophisticated lifestyles and valuing refinement and the arts.